👐🏾 write with us 👐🏾

 what we do

 If you know you’re ready to sign up to write with us, you can head directly to the registration form.
-If you know you want to attend the information session September 5, you can sign up for that here.
-Otherwise, read on for more information about our Fall 2024 offerings.
+If you know you want to attend the information session, you can sign up for that here.
+Otherwise, read on for more information about our Summer 2025 offerings.

 Yes, at Louis Place is right for you if: